-3. Complaints in Which a Student is the Alleged Harasser
+3. Complaints in Which a Student is the Respondent

-Complaints of alleged sexual harassment by a student will be investigated under the oversight of the University's Title IX Coordinator.
-If that investigation results in a finding that sexual harassment has occurred, the Title IX Coordinator will file a complaint with the Department of Student Life and such complaint will be processed under the student disciplinary code.
+Complaints of alleged sexual misconduct by a student will be investigated under the oversight of the University's Title IX Coordinator.
+If that investigation results in a finding that sexual misconduct has occurred, the Title IX Coordinator will file a complaint with the Division of Student Affairs and such complaint will be processed under the student disciplinary code.
 In those cases, the Title IX Coordinator will be identified as the Complainant and it will be the prerogative of the victim to determine in what capacity, if any, he/she will participate (i.e., co-complainant, witness, or no participation).

-4. Complaints in Which an Employee is the Alleged Harasser
+4. Complaints in Which an Employee is the Respondent

-Complaints of alleged sexual harassment by a faculty or staff member will be investigated under the oversight of the University's Title IX Coordinator.
+Complaints of alleged sexual misconduct by a faculty or staff member will be investigated under the oversight of the University's Title IX Coordinator.

-Investigations Generally
+D. Investigations Generally

-Each complaint of sexual harassment will result in an investigation, including interviews and the review of evidence, such as electronic and written material, if any exists.
-Both the complainant and the alleged harasser will be notified of the outcome of an investigation.
-If an investigation results in a determination that sexual harassment has occurred, the University will take remedial action, including, where appropriate, disciplinary action, to eliminate the harassment and prevent its recurrence.
+Each complaint of sexual misconduct will result in an investigation, including interviews and the review of evidence, such as electronic and written material, if any exists.
+Both the complainant and the respondent will be notified of the outcome of an investigation.
+If an investigation results in a determination that sexual misconduct has occurred, the University will take remedial action, including, where appropriate, disciplinary action, to eliminate the misconduct and prevent its recurrence.
 The Title IX Coordinator, in cooperation with the relevant University officials, will continue to monitor the matter to assure that harassment does not recur.

-Confidentiality
+E. Confidentiality

-The review of sexual harassment complaints, including formal investigation, will be conducted confidentially to the extent permitted by law, except insofar as information needs to be disclosed so that the University may effectively investigate the matter or take corrective action.
+Investigations of sexual misconduct complaints, including formal investigation, will be conducted confidentially to the extent permitted by law, except insofar as information needs to be disclosed so that the University may effectively investigate the matter or take corrective action.

-Retaliation
+F. Retaliation

-Persons who complain about sexual harassment, or who cooperate in the University's investigation and handling of sexual harassment reports or complaints, shall not be subject to retaliation for complaining or cooperating, even if the University finds that no sexual harassment occurred.
-If a complainant or witness believes that she or he is being subjected to retaliation, she or he should promptly contact the Associate Vice President for the Division of Student Life, or the Title IX Coordinator.
+Persons who complain about sexual misconduct, or who cooperate in the University's investigation and handling of sexual misconduct reports or complaints, shall not be subject to retaliation for complaining or cooperating, even if the University finds that no sexual misconduct occurred.
+If a complainant or witness believes that she or he is being subjected to retaliation, she or he should promptly contact the Title IX Coordinator.

-Cooperation
+G. Cooperation

-Members of the University community are expected to cooperate in the University's investigations of alleged sexual harassment by University officials.
+Members of the University community are expected to cooperate in the University's investigations of alleged sexual misconduct by University officials.

-Assistance with Processing Complaints
+H. Assistance with Processing Complaints

 The Chief Diversity and EEO/AA Officer is responsible for monitoring the University's compliance with federal and state nondiscrimination laws.
 However, a discrimination-free environment is the responsibility of every member of the community.
 Unit administrators set the tone regarding acceptable conduct and climate within their units.
-Unit administrators who need assistance in applying this Policy, education and training with respect to the Policy and who have questions about sexual harassment prevention may contact: the Associate Vice President for the Division of Student Life; the Title IX Coordinator; and/or the Office of the General Counsel.
+Unit administrators who need assistance in applying this Policy, education and training with respect to the Policy and who have questions about sexual misconduct prevention may contact: the Vice President for Student Affairs; the Title IX Coordinator; and/or the Division of General Counsel.

-University Investigation without a Complaint
+I. University Investigation without a Complaint

-When necessary to meet its commitment to provide an environment free of unlawful harassment, the University may investigate alleged incidents of sexual harassment of which it becomes aware, even if no formal complaint has been filed or the individual(s) involved is unwilling to pursue a complaint or cooperate in an investigation.
-If a University employee becomes aware of specific and credible allegations of sexual harassment, whether through a complainant or otherwise, the allegation should be reported promptly to the Title IX Coordinator.
+When necessary to meet its commitment to provide an environment free of unlawful harassment, the University may investigate alleged incidents of sexual misconduct of which it becomes aware, even if no formal complaint has been filed or the individual(s) involved is unwilling to pursue a complaint or cooperate in an investigation.
+If a University employee becomes aware of specific and credible allegations of sexual misconduct, whether through a complainant or otherwise, the allegation should be reported promptly to the Title IX Coordinator.

+VII.
 Reporting Requirements